ak-org/TFDevCert/study_guide.md

 **CHECKPOINT**
 ```
 You should be comfortable with topics covered in the certification exam.

-From now on, you should be exclusively practising your coding skills in PyCharm IDE.
-Pleasae note that you will take certification test within PyCharm IDE.
+After this week, you should be exclusively practising your coding skills in PyCharm IDE.

+Please note that you will take certification test within PyCharm IDE.
 ```
 ### **Week 6 - Practice exercises**
 Ensure that your PyCharm environment is compliant with instructions provided in the [Setup Dev environment] guide.
 Complete following tasks in your PyCharm IDE.